 Harry chairs Markowitz Herbold’s Government Practice Group.
-He has represented a wide array of public officials, election campaigns, and advocacy organizations, including the Governor of Oregon, the Attorney General of Oregon, legislators, labor unions, industry associations, and ballot measure and political campaign organizations.
-In addition to his government work, Harry represents public and private companies in high-stakes commercial disputes, with a focus on intellectual property claims.
-Although Harry concentrates on trial work, he has a sophisticated appellate practice and has worked on more than 60 appeals to state and federal appellate courts, including the Oregon Supreme Court, the Ninth Circuit Court of Appeals, and the United States Supreme Court.
+He has represented a wide array of state and local governments, public officials, election campaigns, and advocacy organizations.
+His clients include the Governor and Attorney General of Oregon, legislators, labor unions, industry associations, and ballot measure and political campaign organizations.
+Harry also represents public and private companies in high-stakes commercial disputes, with a focus on complex statutory claims.
+Although Harry concentrates on trial work, he has a sophisticated appellate practice and has worked on more than 60 appeals to state and federal appellate courts, including the Ninth Circuit Court of Appeals and the United States Supreme Court.
 He has argued more than a dozen times before appellate courts.

 Harry is an active member of the alcoholism and addiction recovery community.
-He is the former chair of the board of directors of De Paul Treatment Centers, the largest non- profit residential alcohol & drug treatment center in Oregon.
-He led De Paul’s recent capital campaign, which raised more than $25 million to build a state-of-the-art residential medical facility for individuals suffering from substance use disorder.
-In 2019, De Paul presented him with the 20th annual Freedom Award in recognition of his efforts to fight the stigma of addiction.
+He is the former chair of the board of directors of Fora Health Recovery & Treatment, one of the largest non-profit substance use disorder treatment programs in the Pacific Northwest.
+He led Fora’s recent capital campaign, which raised $30 million to build a state-of-the-art medical facility for individuals suffering from substance use disorder.
+In 2019, Fora presented him with the 20th annual Freedom Award in recognition of his efforts to fight the stigma of addiction.
 Harry is in long-term recovery from alcoholism and addiction.

 Before joining Markowitz Herbold, Harry clerked for United States District Court Judge Michael H. Simon and was an Assistant Attorney General at the Oregon Department of Justice.
 He is a graduate of Harvard University and Lewis & Clark Law School.